determined-ai/determined/master/erd.md

 A Fallout is when it changes to no longer be in the subscription set.

-An example of Fallout this would be a streaming client subscribed to all experiments matching workspace\_id==1, and one such experiment is moved to a different workspace.
+An example of Fallin this would be a streaming client subscribed to all experiments matching workspace\_id==1, and one experiment is moved into that workspace from another.
+Fallout would be if that same experiment were then moved back to its original workspace.

 Fallin/Fallout are only possible when server-side filtering is allowed on mutable fields.
 Streaming all trials with experiment\_id==1 can't have fallout for instance, because trials cannot be moved from one experiment to another.

+Also, since fallin/fallout involve modifying the record, the record's sequence number should be modified.
+Therefore, fallin cases are most likely handled by the same logic that handles updates: a record gets updated and broadcast to all relevant subscribers, which might include some new ones.

+So it turns out that only fallout presents a problem; fallin is most likley solved by normal Update handling.

 ## Problems